Introduction to Thesis Writing

 Students will develop their English language knowledge, the skills required to communicate their own research orally, visually and in writing, and gain an improved understanding of how to write research proposals, literature reviews and sections of chapters with appropriate and correct English grammar and style.
 The ability to plan, develop and evaluate their own and others’ English oral and written communication, and the capacity to think and communicate critically in order to create new ways of understanding will be emphasised in the course.

-In semester 2, 2013, the course will run on Wednesdays between 1pm and 3pm.
+In semester 2, 2013, the course will run on Fridays between 2pm and 4pm.

 For more information on the program, contact Dr Bronwen Dyson.
 If you have a technical difficulty in submitting your application, please contact .